florencex5/florencex5/README.md

 💡My Recent Projects:
 -
-* **Welcome to the World of Hard Commodities⛏️**
+* **Cracking the Climate-Conscious Hard Commodities Code: Discovering Their True Value⛏️**
+  * Chapter One: When Traditional Key Inputs Meets Climate Transition
+    * [**1.1 The Sustainable Growth Rate Speaks Up!**](https://github.com/florencex5/Hard_Commodities)👩🏻‍💻 **(Ready for you to check-in!🔑)**
+    * 1.2 On the way!
+Can you guess what’s coming next?
+  * Chapter Two: Climate-Driven Earnings Forecasts [Under Construction🏗️]
+  * Chapter Three: Adapting Equity Valuation to a Dynamic Climate" [Under Construction🏗️]

+👀 Behind the "My Projects" -- Cracking the Climate-Conscious Hard Commodities Code -
+* Ah ha!🙃 I'm back and bringing with a broader spectrum—hard commodities.
+They're crucial yet vulnerable to climate-related risks, how can we ensure these assets adapt to this era of rapid climate transitions?
+* This isn’t just another project; it’s an expedition into uncertainty.
+Are you ready to challenge conventions and explore alternative valuation methodologies?🤩
+* Let's make it happen!🤜🤛

-💡My Past Projects 1 【Crude Oil ➔ EV ➔ Auto Industry】
+💡My Past Projects 【Crude Oil ➔ EV ➔ Auto Industry】
 -
 * [**Series 1: Crude Oil within the Context of Oligopoly Market**](https://github.com/florencex5/Crude_Oil_Finance_Project)👩🏻‍💻
   * Inspiration Source: Machine learning might be a solution for the unknown oligopoly market